girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/inequalities-in-investing/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Inequalities in Investing
+# ROADMAP FOR INEQUALITIES IN INVESTING
-# In today’s lesson:
+## In today's lesson we will learn how to:

 1. Learn who’s invest in the stock market, why and why not?
 2. Learn ways to change who invests.